A Day in the Life of...

 I’m at the state hospital one half day per week doing a psychopharmacology elective working with some patients with refractory illness.
-It gives me a chance to really dig through the records of these patients, talk to them and think through what could be the next steps in their treatment plans (with the help of
+It gives me a chance to really dig through the records of these patients, talk to them and think through what could be the next steps in their treatment plans (with the help of very knowledgeable faculty).

 I would be remiss if I didn’t mention that a very generous faculty member is helping me start a telepsychiatry clinic at the VA.
 We’re very fortunate to get exposure to the medical home model and telepsychiatry, which are becoming more common as time goes on.

 During the second six months, I’ll follow a more traditional model with month long rotations.
 I’ll be doing two months on the inpatient unit at the county hospital.
 It was where I started on psychiatry as an intern and I want to go back to get a sense of how much I’ve learned over residency.
 I also plan to spend some time on consults and am currently developing an elective that allows me to focus on the business aspects of medicine.
 There are many options for electives and the flexibility to create your own, if you desire.